 Second Storm Surge

-As the days get shorter, the metabolism starts to slow down in preparation for shorter days and longer nights.
-With a slower metabolism, the body burns calories less efficiently and will store more fat.
+As the days get shorter, the body’s rest and digest parasympathetic nervous system is activated in preparation for shorter days and longer nights.
+With higher parasympathetic activity, the rest more and eat more nervous system in the winter is a weight gain recipe.
+The body burns calories less efficiently and will store more fat.
+(3)

-Slower metabolism encourages the body to get more sleep and have less daytime activity, which also adds to fewer calories burned and more fat stored.
+Circadian changes in the winter encourage the body to get more sleep and have less daytime activity, which adds to even fewer calories burned and more fat stored.
+(3,4)

 Naturally, the fall harvest is abundant.
 Once the perishables have been eaten, the foods with more density that can store and last through the winter remain.
 These foods, like grains, nuts, seeds and root vegetables, are late harvesters, giving nature time to build more density in the form of concentrated proteins and fats.